AleeCiacciaa/sir_model/README.md

 # sir_model
-Program that simulates the evolution of a pandemic using the SIR model.

 The program consists of the design and implementation of a simulation of the spread of an epidemic in a population.
 A simple theoretical model exists to describe the spread of an epidemic within a closed population.

 The model is called SIR from the initials of: